Kerosene Mantle Lamps and burners sold in North America

 Flame Spreaders used on different brands of mantle lamps

 lamps for other companies):

-There were only a few American lamp companies that had the facilities to tool up for and manufacture brass lamps for small lamp marketing companies.
+There were only a few American lamp companies that had the interest and facilities to tool up for and manufacture brass lamps for small lamp marketing companies.
 These companies manufactured their own lamps as well as mantle lamps for mantle lamp marketing companies.

 Bradly & Hubbard manufacturing Co. manufactured a mantle lamp for the

 San Diego Kerosene mantle lamp Company using their Radiant 4